 The physiological effort that women exert while extinguishing forest fires is the same as that performed by men, despite physical differences found between sexes.

 Will you value measuring the behavior of this series of parameters, for example heat stress, according to the sex of the operational team member?

 We would like and we will try, although it is not one of the main objectives of the project.
 What we do know is that the behavior between a woman and a man is not the same in a stressful situation.

 The effort that women make during the extinction of forest fires is the same as that performed by a male firefighter, despite the fact that his physical condition is less than that of the man.
 This, if we could verify it with a sufficient N, would open a very wide range to establish specific training programs.

 However, the problem we are facing is twofold: Women are very underrepresented in the field of emergencies, and women additionally are less available to participate in tests, whether due to family reconciliation or self-restraint.
 Often they feel more embarrassed to take the tests.

 Even though it is not one of the main objectives of the project and the barriers that we have discussed in achieving a sufficient N to reach reliable conclusions, we will not give up.
 It is a necessary path both socially and scientifically, since it opens a still very new field that must be explored.

 What measures will you adopt in the event that the effects of COVID19 are aggravated?

 We will adapt as the virus evolves.
-For now, we have sent a document to Ethics Committee of the University of León with the protocols that we would like to carry out, and we hope to obtain their approval.
-Today, we cannot do anything since the laboratory is closed.
+For now, we have sent a document to Ethics Committee of the University of León with the protocols that we would like to carry out, and now to wait for them to give us the go-ahead.
+Because today, we can't do anything since the laboratory is closed.